MOACChain/MOAC-DOCS/Docs/subchain/deploymicrochain.rst

 	> VnodeProtocolBase = VnodeProtocolBaseContract.new( 2, { from: chain3.mc.accounts[0],  data: '0x' + bin,  gas: '5000000'});
 	> chain3.mc.getTransactionReceipt(VnodeProtocolBase.transactionHash).contractAddress

-部署完毕后，获得 vnode矿池合约地址  0x22f141dcc59850707708bc90e256318a5fe0b928
+The contract address will be generated after creation:  0x22f141dcc59850707708bc90e256318a5fe0b928

-注意：gas 不要设置太大， 不然会触发错误 exceeds block gas limit undefined
+Note: gas limit should be less than the block limit 9,000,000, otherwise it will generate the error "exceeds block gas limit undefined".

 Add VNODE to pool
 ------------------------